josemaia/book-summaries/phoenix-project/summaries.md

 ## Chapter 15

-- Bill has breakfest with his wife in which he reviews his life situation
+- Bill has breakfast with his wife in which he reviews his life situation
-  - He stresses that his purpose is now to stop the oursourcing
+  - He stresses that his purpose is now to stop the outsourcing
 - Change board succeeded at avoiding a collision!
 - Unfortunately, the change board is super messy now, because of Phoenix disrupting all planned work
   - This means we just found the fourth category of work - **unplanned** work!